Skip to main content

 For an overview of the variables used within our events, please see our Google Analytics integration article.

-The events that we fire into the dataLayer are slightly different for multi-question enabled surveys.
-Some of these events will fire more than once if the survey contains multiple questions.
+Some of the events that we fire into the dataLayer will fire more than once if the survey contains multiple questions

 Survey viewed event